snis/k3s-certbot/README.md

 ## Certificate Management

 ### Automatic Renewal
-The CronJob is configured to run monthly to check and renew certificates as needed.
-No manual intervention is required.
+The CronJob runs on the 13th of every other month at 00:37 to check and renew certificates as needed.
+The schedule ensures renewals happen well before expiration of the 90-day certificates.

 ### Manual Renewal
 To trigger a manual certificate renewal: